cortexlabs/cortex/docs/quick-start.md

 ## Prerequisites

-1. AWS account
+1. An AWS account
-2. Kubernetes cluster running Cortex ([installation instructions](operator/install.md))
+2. A Kubernetes cluster running the Cortex operator ([installation instructions](operator/install.md))
-3. Cortex CLI
+3. The Cortex CLI

 ## TL;DR

-You can download the pre-built iris application by cloning our repository:
+You can download pre-built applications from our repository:

 <!-- CORTEX_VERSION_MINOR -->